 - Because a bridge successfully fills the gap left by missing teeth, your teeth are less likely to shift.
 This prevents complications with your bite.
 Bridges also restore your ability to chew efficiently and smile confidently.

 - Bridges look natural and blend seamlessly with your existing teeth.
-We offer all-porcelain and porcelain-fused-to-metal (PFM) bridges to help ensure your bridge replicates the translucency and color of your other teeth.
+We offer all-porcelain and porcelain-fused-to-metal (PFM) bridges.
+This type of bridge will help ensure your new teeth will replicate the translucency and color of your other teeth.
 We also offer butt-joint margins to hide the dreaded black gumline that sometimes occurs with PFM bridges.

 - With proper care and good oral hygiene, a bridge can last up to 15 years or more.